BDC Hamburger Icon

 Open row

-For any business, the ultimate goal is to increase sales and turn a profit, but not all companies take the right approach.
+For any business, the ultimate goal is to increase sales and turn a profit but not all companies take the right approach.
 Instead, some businesses focus on getting more customers into their stores rather than spreading the word about their products or services.
-Although this strategy can help a business increase revenue and gain more buyers, the best way to achieve this is to sell through additional channels.
+Although this strategy can help expand your revenue and gain more buyers, the best way to achieve this is to sell through additional channels.

 What is a distribution channel?